ccomstoc/Serial-2-3-Tree-/README.md

 # Serial-2-3-Tree-

-This serial implementation of a 2-3 tree was completed for my parallel programming class senior year.
-While we learned the way a parallel 2-3 tree functions, we only implemented it serially.
-The project description can be found at [projectDesc.pdf](projectDesc.pdf).
-Output can be found in [output.txt](output.txt).
+This project involves the serial implementation of a 2-3 tree, undertaken during my senior year in a parallel programming class.
+Despite learning about the parallel functionality of a 2-3 tree, our implementation focused on the serial aspect.
+The detailed project description is available in projectDesc.pdf](projectDesc.pdf), and the output is documented in output.txt](output.txt).

-In the beginning of [driver.cpp](driver.cpp) you can see that me and my partner decided to build a 2-3 tree manually for testing purposes.
-This was to help in developing the functionality of the program.
-It is a bit bulky and could be redone.
+In the initial section of [driver.cpp](driver.cpp), my partner and I manually constructed a 2-3 tree for testing purposes.
+This approach aided in refining the program's functionality, although the manual construction could be optimized due to its current bulkiness.

-As a side project, I worked on an extension of the tree class called [printFancy](printFancy.h).
-While it is unfinished, it helped to visualize the tree while we developed the program.
+To aid in the process, I worked on extending the tree class with [printFancy](printFancy.h).
+While this extension remains unfinished, it served as a valuable tool for visualizing the tree structure during the program's development.